 is of high quality,

-complies with the technical conditions and all other requirements specified in Appendix 1, and has the quality approvals, required technical opinions, approvals, certificates, etc., confirming its compliance with the applicable standards and the Contracting Authority’s demand,
+complies with the technical conditions and all other requirements specified in Appendix 1, and has the quality approvals, required technical opinions, approvals, certificates, etc., confirming its compliance with the applicable standards and the Contracting Authority’s demand set out in this contract.

 meets the applicable requirements resulting from legal regulations, and the Polish and European standards.
 In the event of changes in the applicable regulations or standards during the term of the Contract, the Supplier shall ensure compliance of the Supply Object with these requirements as binding on the supply date.